fraunhofer-izi/Rade_Grieb_et_al_2023/singularity/README.md

 ### Second step (config and run)

-The following adjustments must be made in the `singularit/rstudio_server/run.sh` file:
+The following adjustments must be made in the `run.sh` file:

 -   Set a port (variable `RSTUDIO_PORT`)
 -   Set a path for the log files (variable `TMPDIR`)